WebOfTrustInfo/rwot5-boston/draft-documents/lds-ocap/lds-ocap.md

 ### SPKI/SDSI

-[SPKI](http://world.std.com/~cme/html/spki.html) (and previously SDSI) is a key management project which aimed to resolve many of the issues (including around centralization) that the X.509 infrastructure introduced and developed into over time.
+[SPKI](http://world.std.com/~cme/html/spki.html) (and previously SDSI) is a key-management project that aimed to resolve many of the issues (including those surrounding centralization) that the X.509 infrastructure introduced and developed into over time.
 SPKI is [almost but not quite an object capability system](http://www.erights.org/elib/capability/ode/ode-pki.html).
 (See [From Capabilities To Financial Instruments](http://erights.org/elib/capability/ode/ode-bearer.html) and [Capability Myths Demolished](http://www.erights.org/elib/capability/duals/myths.html) for more information.)
-SPKI uses "certificates" (akin to "proclamations"[fn:1](#proclamation-terminology) here) to express authority, similar to how we are doing so in this document, but did not exist in a linked data system as our proposal here does.
+SPKI uses "certificates" (akin to "proclamations"[fn:1](#proclamation-terminology) here) to express authority, similar to what we are doing in this document, but did not exist in a linked data system as this proposal does.
-Importantly, SPKI's authority is a broader form of access control, and for that reason carries some of the traditional problems of ACLs.
+Importantly, SPKI's authority is a broader form of access control and for that reason carries some of the traditional problems of ACLs.

 ### Macaroons